A video is ready on YouTube:

 We paddle past Paul Creek, then the Halston Bridge piers and round the pylons of the CN Train Bridge too before heading back downstream.
 (Video link)

-Yellow willows and red ossier dogwood overlook the sand banks of the river, Dome Hills and Mt.
+Yellow willows and red osier dogwood overlook the sand banks of the river, Dome Hills and Mt.
 Paul lie to the northeast.

 The route from Pioneer Park passes under four bridges twice (Red Bridge, Black Bridge, Halston Bridge, and the CN Bridge) and is about 10.5 km.
 Two thirds of the time is spent paddling upstream, a good core and upper body workout for the early season.